march 20

 Center for Philosophy of Artificial Intelligence (CPAI)

 Andrew Maynard is a scientist, author and futurist exploring how emerging technologies are transforming society and what it means to act responsibly in response.
+As Professor at Arizona State University and Director of the Future of Being Human initiative, he connects innovation, foresight and public engagement across disciplines.

 His latest book, AI and the Art of Being Human (with Jeff Abbott), explores how we can live and lead well in a future shaped by intelligent technologies.